jonasbkarlsson/ferroamp_operation_settings/README.md

 -- | -- | --
 Limit Import | Switch | If enabled, the system is not allowed to import power from the grid, above the Import Threshold.
 Limit Export | Switch | If enabled, the system is not allowed to export power to the grid, below the Export Threshold.
 Import Threshold | Number | Threshold on grid power, above which the system is not allowed to import power from the grid.
+Valid values min=-100000.0, step=0.1, max=100000.0.
 Unit "W".
 Export Threshold | Number | Threshold on grid power, below which the system is not allowed to export power to the grid.
+Valid values min=-100000.0, step=0.1, max=100000.0.
 Unit "W".
 Battery Power Mode | Select | Select one the batter power modes `Off`, `Charge` or `Discharge`.
 Discharge Reference | Number | Constant power reference for the battery, as long as the SoC is within the upper and lower limits.
 Valid values min=0.0, step=0.1, max=100000.0.
 Unit "W".
 Charge Reference | Number | Constant power reference for the battery, as long as the SoC is within the upper and lower limits.
 Valid values min=0.0, step=0.1, max=100000.0.
 Unit "W".